 - adjustments to account for any variation in the previous financial year between the Treasurer's determination, and GST payment advances made during that financial year.

 States receive monthly advances of GST throughout the year based on the Commonwealth estimate of the GST entitlement.
 The Treasurer makes a determination of the amount of GST revenue collected in the financial year upon receipt of the final outcome after the close of the financial year.
-Any variation between GST advances and final outcome as determined by the Treasurer is settled in the following financial year.
+Any variation between GST advances and the final outcome as determined by the Treasurer is settled in the following financial year.

 A reconciliation of GST revenue, GST entitlement and GST payments to the States is provided in Table 3.5.

-Table 3.5: Reconciling GST revenue, GST entitlement and GST payments to
+Table 3.5: Reconciling GST revenue, GST entitlement and GST payments to the States

-- While GST related non‑GIC penalties are recognised in the Commonwealth's GST revenue, non‑GIC penalties are not defined in the Federal Financial Relations Act 2009 as being a part of the GST revenue that is paid to the States.
+(b) While GST related non‑GIC penalties are recognised in the Commonwealth's GST revenue, non‑GIC penalties are not defined in the Federal Financial Relations Act 2009 as being a part of the GST revenue that is paid to the States.

 Distribution of GST entitlement among the States